Search

 DATE AIRCRAFT OPERATOR REG.
 NOTES

-__.01.74 Piper ?
-Aircraft departed Ciampino Airport for Malta.
+28.01.74 Piper PA-23 Aircraft departed Ciampino Airport for Malta.
 Pilot sent a Mayday message near the Island of Ponza, stating the aircraft was on fire, at an 800-foot altitude.
 Aircraft crashed 50 miles west of Naples at around 20.00hrs.
-The newspaper report on 30.01.74 stated “up to last night”, so the crash may have occurred on the 28th.
 Three US nationals missing.

 03.05.75 BAC 111 Air Malta G-AYOP Aircraft on lease to Air Malta.
 Damaged tyre on take-off from Paris, but landed safely at Luqa.
 Engine needed to be changed, spare engine being brought over by a British Air Ferries Carvair, G-ASDC, “Plain Jane”.